allenanie/allenanie.github.io/_posts/2020-05-06-vqa-caption.md

 VQA style questions focus on three things: object, attribute of the object, relationship between objects.
 If we think more carefully about a useful representation of an image (let's say if we want an image to someone who can't see), we will describe the first picture in Figure 2 as "There's grass on the ground.
 The photo is captured through a net.
 There is a guy wearing orange jersey, white pants, and he's throwing a baseball.
 This guy is a pitcher.
 He's standing on a field".
 We can write this more structurally into a list, where we would list every object, its every attribute (color, weight, texture, etc.), and its relationship to other object in the picture.
 Needless to say, this list will be incredibly long and I personally doubt if it can ever be "exhaustive".

 This is how we write down captions for each image -- we write down a small amount of features in the image that catch our attention.
 That is to say: human captions attempt to address an indeterminate question (or "all" questions).
-The captioning system learns to map features in an image to text with adherence to human grammar.
+The captioning system learns to map features in an image to a grammatical sequence of words.
 To change the caption with respect to a question, what we mean is that we want the caption to reflect the particular feature the question is seeking.
 If the question is "What position is this man playing?", then the caption needs to mention a feature which is this guy's position (i.e., "pitcher").

 We show some preliminary success in Figure 2.
 By asking questions such as "what color is the sky", we control the image captioner to focus on the particular nature of this photo (that this is a black & white photo).
 Instead of describing what is the scene of the picture ("airplane taking off"), the caption model describes the meta-level information of this picture: ("a black and white photo of an airplane").